Richard Frederick Jessel DSC, DSO, RN

 13 Dec 1941

-The Italian light cruisers Alberico da Barbiano and Alberto di Giussano were torpedoed and sunk off Cape Bon by the Royal Navy destroyers HMS Sikh (Cdr.
+The Italian light cruisers Alberico da Barbiano and Alberto di Giussano were torpedoed and sunk off Cape Bon, while on a supply mission to Tripoli, Libya, by the Royal Navy destroyers HMS Sikh (Cdr.
 G.H.
 Stokes, DSC, RN), HMS Maori (Cdr R.E.
 Courage, DSO, DSC and Bar, RN), HMS Legion (Cdr.
 R.F.
 Jessel, RN) and the Dutch destroyer HrMs Isaac Sweers (Cdr.
-J. Houtsmuller, RNethN) on a supply mission to Tripoli.
+J. Houtsmuller, RNN).

 19 Mar 1942